How to create accessible PDF documents

 - In the tab 'Layout and Properties', expand 'Alt Text'.

-- Type a short but meaningful title for the image.
-(Description is optional.)
+- Type a short but meaningful description for the image.
+(Title is optional.)

 Avoid using an image that contains essential text.
 You could use the alt text to convey its meaning, but it's best not to use it if there's a lot of text in the image.
 Put the text in a normal paragraph.